qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 Use `babel-node` with any version of node, as it transpiles modules into ES5

-> Assignment Destructuring, the Rapid Table
+> Assignment Destructing, the Rapid Table

 > Spread Operator and Rest Parameters